andytudhope/earthart/README.md

 yarn start
 ```

 Visit your app on: `http://localhost:3000`.
-You can interact with your smart contract using the contract component or the example ui in the frontend.
-You can tweak the app config in `packages/nextjs/scaffold.config.ts`.
+We have also included a subgraph in this repo, and implemented an example component to illustrate how to use it to fetch data about which accounts have minted NFTs.
+All the relevant code is in in `packages/subgraph` and `packages/nextjs/components/Subgraph.tsx`.

+### Further Pointers

+In order to implement the subgraph, we have pointed SE2 at the Goerli test network.

+We encourage you to tweak the app config in `packages/nextjs/scaffold.config.ts` and set `targetNetwork: chains.hardhat` so you can play with the contract and learn locally.
+In particular, this will make the Block Explorer tab work again, which is a lot of fun to watch.

-In particular, we encourage you to go to the `debug` tab to interact with your contract, see all the functions, and begin to understand how they work.
+We also encourage you to go to the `debug` tab to interact with your contract, see all the functions, and begin to understand how they work.

-You can open minting by taing the private key in `packages/hardhat/hardhat.config.ts` at L12, importing it into MetaMask, connecting to that account (rather than a burner wallet) and scrolling down to the `Write` section, where you will find the `openMinting` function.
+You can open minting on your local contract by taking the private key in `packages/hardhat/hardhat.config.ts` at L12, importing it into MetaMask, connecting to that account (rather than a burner wallet) and scrolling down to the `Write` section, where you will find the `openMinting` function.
 Have fun playing around with everything else you find there.

 If you learn from videos better than you do from text, we recommend you sit back, relax, and enjoy [Austin explaining everything here](https://youtu.be/98gMdk5oWmc).
 Austin will give a great sense of how to begin messing around with this contract and getting it into a state where it has everything you need and nothing you don't.